dirtshell/amelia_viewer/README.md

         * Connect settings fields to `electron-settings`
         * Sidebar menu
             * Make the edges of the settings window rounded
+            * Remove the outline when a button pressed
             * ~~Add state toggling for the menu labels and containers~~
             * Add animation to the save and cancel buttons
         * Connection page